hielscherjonas/hielscherjonas.github.io/_pages/about.md

 * Usable Security
 * Industrial Control System Security

-See my [Google Scholar](https://scholar.google.com/citations?user=UvcKg4kAAAAJ) page for an overview of my publications.
+See [Google Scholar](https://scholar.google.com/citations?user=UvcKg4kAAAAJ) for an overview of my publications.

 Please reach out, if you would like to collaborate in any of those areas.